kirby-tools/kirbycopilot.com/content/contact.md

 ::callout{icon="i-ri-error-warning-line" color="amber"}
 Please ensure to **never** include any API keys or other sensitive information in bug reports, feature requests, or any other public communication channel.
 ::

-## Feedback

-We value your feedback and ideas for improving Kirby Copilot.
-If you have any suggestions, please feel free to reach out to us via email or preferably by creating a new discussion on our [GitHub Discussions page](https://github.com/johannschopplich/kirby-copilot/discussions).